gnarzilla/gnarzilla/README.md

 Building the internet for the apocolypse.
 Update your blog with a can on a string from the smoldering rubble.

-I develop secure, performant, privacy-focused applications deployed at the edge.
-My work centers on **Deadlight** - an ecosystem of open-source tools for resilient web platforms, multi-protocol networking, and edge-native infrastructure.
+I develop secure, performant, privacy-focused applications deployed at the edge under the **Deadlight** ecosystem.
+A cohesive collection of open-source tools for resilient web platforms, multi-protocol networking, and edge-native infrastructure.
 These systems are designed for the 80% of the planet that doesn't have datacenter-grade connectivity: mesh networks, satellite links, intermittent connectivity, resource-constrained devices.

 Core design principle: **user sovereignty over platform convenience.**